Manufacturing: Modern manufacturing

 Mass production was popularized in the late 1910s and 1920s by Henry Ford's Ford Motor Company, which introduced electric motors to the then-well-known technique of chain or sequential production.
 Ford also bought or designed and built special purpose machine tools and fixtures such as multiple spindle drill presses that could drill every hole on one side of an engine block in one operation and a multiple head milling machine that could simultaneously machine 15 engine blocks held on a single fixture.
 All of these machine tools were arranged systematically in the production flow and some had special carriages for rolling heavy items into machining positions.
 Production of the Ford Model T used 32,000 machine tools.

-Lean manufacturing (also known as just-in-time manufacturing), was developed in Japan in the 1930s.
-It is a production method aimed primarily at reducing times within the production system as well as response times from suppliers and to customers.> It was introduced in Australia in the 1950s by the British Motor Corporation (Australia) at its Victoria Park plant in Sydney, from where the idea later migrated to Toyota.
+Lean manufacturing, also known as just-in-time manufacturing, was developed in Japan in the 1930s.
+It is a production method aimed primarily at reducing times within the production system as well as response times from suppliers and to customers.
+It was introduced in Australia in the 1950s by the British Motor Corporation (Australia) at its Victoria Park plant in Sydney, from where the idea later migrated to Toyota.
 News spread to western countries from Japan in 1977 in two English-language articles: one referred to the methodology as the "Ohno system", after Taiichi Ohno, who was instrumental in its development within Toyota.
 The other article, by Toyota authors in an international journal, provided additional details.
 Finally, those and other publicity were translated into implementations, beginning in 1980 and then quickly multiplying throughout the industry in the United States and other countries.

+The concept of world-class manufacturing is associated with excellence in the manufacturing field.
+The term has been promoted by author Richard J. Schonberger, although Flynn et al. note that the term was initially used by R H Hayes and Steven C. Wheelwright, before being taken up by Schonberger.

+Machinery relocation and logistics

+In many manufacturing industries, production requires not only raw material supply chains but also the transportation and installation of large industrial machinery.
+Heavy equipment such as presses, injection molding machines, and CNC tools often need to be moved during plant upgrades, facility relocations, or decommissioning projects.
+These processes involve specialized logistics, including rigging, tilt-and-load transport, forklifts, and oversize-load permitting.
+In North America, industry associations such as the Specialized Carriers & Rigging Association (SC&RA) provide safety standards and best practices for heavy transport and machinery moving.
+Independent guides on machinery relocation planning offer strategies for minimizing downtime, such as phasing moves, off-hours relocation, buffer inventory, and detailed site assessments to maintain production continuity during equipment moving.